 Tired of mushy, gummy, or not-quite-cooked-enough brown rice?
-This is my foolproof way to cook perfect brown rice that’s fluffy every time!
+This is my foolproof method to cook perfect brown rice that’s fluffy every time!
+Below I’ll show you how to cook brown rice on the stove– rice cookers aren’t the only way to success!

 I’m a big fan of brown rice but it wasn’t always that way.
 There was a long time that I was convinced that brown rice had two ways of being served– chewy and hard or complete mush.
 I don’t know why I had never had properly cooked brown rice before, but I just hadn’t.